 Searching for something to work on?

-Start off by looking at our "Accepting Merge Requests" label.
+Start off by looking at our "Accepting Pull Requests" label.
 Keep in mind that this is only a suggestion: all improvements are welcome.

 The following guides have information to help get you up and running and ready to contribute.